cantsaywisp1308/CalHacks10.0/README.md

 # CalHacks10.0
-For CalHacks 10.0 in San Framcisco
+For CalHacks 10.0 in San Francisco